 On October 10, 2023, the Company withdrew form its option to acquire a 100% ownership interest in the Pircas Verdes Project (the "Project"), which is described in detail below under the sections entitled, "Mineral Exploration Properties".
-Also, after reviewing all of the technical results to date, the Company has withdrawn from its option to acquire the Algarrobo and La Salvadora projects.
+Also, during 2023, after reviewing all of the technical results to date, the Company withdrew from its option to acquire the Algarrobo project.
 The Company continues to review project submissions and data from various sources with a view to identifying other opportunities that could create value for its shareholders.